History of the Holy Redeemer Parish

 Again Fr.
 Brennan was to renovate and expand Holy Redeemer Church.
 Those renovations commenced in 1980.
 Once completed in May of that year the church was again dedicated for a third time by Bishop Daniel A. Cronin, Bishop of Fall River.
 Fr.
 Brennan continued as pastor of Holy Redeemer until his retirement in 1984.

 Fr.
 James F. Buckley, pastor of St. Margaret’s Parish, Buzzards Bay became the first diocesan priest appointed as pastor of Holy Redeemer in June of 1988.
 In 1998, Joseph Mador was ordained a permanent Deacon.
 He was the first religious vocation from the parish.
 Fr.
 Buckley continued as pastor until the time of his retirement in February 2001.
 Rev. George Scales was made parish administrator for several months until June of that year when Rev. Jon-Paul Gallant became pastor.
 During Fr.
-Gallant’s tenure the 50th Anniversary of the parish was celebrated during 2005.
+Gallant’s tenure the 50th Anniversary of the parish was celebrated in 2005.
 Fr.
-Gallant was responsible for the installation of two stained glass window at the back of the sanctuary.
+Gallant was responsible for the installation of two stained glass windows at the back of the sanctuary.
 One is of the Annunciation to Mary and the other is of the Resurrection appearance of Jesus to Mary Magdalene.
 The windows were salvaged from the former St. Elizabeth Church in Fall River.
 Fr.
 Gallant remained as pastor until June of 2008.
 At that time Fr.
 George Scales returned to Holy Redeemer as pastor.
 Fr.
-Scales entered sick leave in June 2017, and Rev. John M. Sullivan, the current pastor assumed the pastorate of Holy Redeemer Parish.
+Scales entered sick leave in June 2017, and Rev. John M. Sullivan, the current pastor, assumed the pastorate of Holy Redeemer Parish.